sdshlanta/DSUOffSecClubTrafficGenerator/README.md

 A traffic generator made for the Dakota State University offensive security club

+`attemptClosedAndFilteredConnections` tells the program if it should attempt to connect to closed or filtered connections.

 `inputFile` defines the name the input file currently the program takes the an nmap scan in an xml format (the `-oX` flag in nmap)

 `maxLinksFollowed` defines how many links the HTTP spiders will follow